 They can make sure a child’s rights are looked after and that their views and wishes are fully listened to when decisions are being made.
 They can also support them if they decide to appeal against a decision the school or local authority has made.

-Having an advocate can be a really helpful.
+Having an advocate can be really helpful.
 Here’s some feedback about how Partners in Advocacy workers have helped children have a say in decisions that affected them.

 Children and young people